No One Gets Out Alive (film)

-No One Gets Out Alive is a 2021 British horror film directed by Santiago Menghini from a screenplay by Jon Croker and Fernanda Coppel, based on the 2014 novel of the same name by Adam Nevill.
+No One Gets Out Alive is a 2021 British supernatural horror film directed by Santiago Menghini (in his directorial debut) from a screenplay by Jon Croker and Fernanda Coppel, loosely based on the 2014 novel of the same name by Adam Nevill.
 It stars Cristina Rodlo and Marc Menchaca and was released on 29 September 2021 by Netflix.

 Plot

-Ambar, an undocumented immigrant, moves from Mexico to Cleveland after her mother passes away.
+Ambar, an undocumented immigrant, moves from Mexico to Cleveland, Ohio, after her mother dies.
 She supports herself with an under the table job and her savings.
 In search of a place to stay, she finds a dilapidated boarding house run by Red, who requires the first month's rent up front.
 After she moves in, strange things start happening to her there and elsewhere.
 One night she sees a man banging his head against the door, whom she later learns is Red's mentally disturbed brother, Becker.
 Some rooms in the house are filled with strange artifacts, including depictions of ritual sacrifice.
 Ambar begins to see ghostly figures around the house.

 In search of a better job, she gives a co-worker the remainder of her savings to obtain a fake ID that proclaims her a U.S. citizen, but the co-worker steals the money and disappears.
 When Ambar insists her boss give her the co-worker's address, he fires her.

 Frightened by supernatural visions, Ambar flees the boarding house.
 Desperate for money and unable to receive help from her distant cousin, Beto, Ambar is forced to call Red.
 They meet at a nearby diner and Red promises to refund her deposit, but only if she returns to the house as he claims to not have the cash on him.
 When they arrive at the boarding house, the cash is not in her room as promised.
 Instead, Becker shows up and forces Ambar to drink some wine.
 As soon as he leaves, she locks her door.
-A while later, the two Romanian women who have also moved into the boarding house, knock on her door.
+A while later, two Romanian women who have also moved into the boarding house knock on her door.
 They discuss their dreams about a stone box.
 Petra starts singing which puts Ambar to sleep.

 Ambar wakes up to Red and Becker restraining the women and preparing them to be taken down to the basement.
 She attacks Red to try to stop him, but Becker throws her against the wall.
 Beto comes looking for Ambar but is assaulted by Becker.
-After Becker takes one of the women downstairs; Red tells Ambar that his dad was an archeologist (as seen in the home movies at the start of the film) who brought back a stone box from his trip to Mexico in 1963.
-Red's father, along with his mother, Mary, trapped and murdered women (the ghosts that Ambar has seen and heard throughout the house).
+After Becker takes one of the women downstairs, Red tells Ambar that his dad was an archaeologist (as seen in the home movies at the start of the film) who brought back a stone box from his trip to Mexico in 1963.
+Red's father, along with his mother Mary, trapped and murdered women (the ghosts that Ambar has seen and heard throughout the house).
 After they killed their father for sacrificing their mother, Red wanted to leave but Becker insisted on staying, as each woman sacrificed to the stone box improved Becker's health.